 - 5 Morning Yoga Poses You Can Do in Bed

 - 5 Breathing Exercise Techniques to Reduce Anxiety

 On top of that, most men often skip training their Kegels as it’s mainly seen as a woman type of training.
 Overlooking kegel exercises can lead to long-term problems in your health.
 In this article, we’ll go through the importance of kegel exercises and how men and women can start exercising them.

 Why Should You do Kegels?

 Kegel exercises, also known as pelvic floor exercises, are to strengthen and improve your pelvic muscles.
 Kegel exercises can help to prevent urine leakage, as well as people with gas or stool incontinence.

 People who have bowel management problems, as well as bladder control issues, can benefit from consistent and effective kegel exercises.
 Kegel exercises can also benefit men who find that they may be still dripping after urination has passed.

 There are many reasons as to why your pelvic floor muscles have weakened overtime or why it may be in the shape that it’s in now.
-Factors such as ageing, past injuries, operations, being overweight or having chronic coughing and constipation can contribute to it.
+Factors such as aging, past injuries, operations, being overweight, or having chronic coughing and constipation can contribute to it.
 For women, pregnancy and childbirth surgery are also reasons why pelvic floor muscles may become weakened.

 Locating your pelvic floor muscles